gamesrc-ver-recreation/build/notes-restoration.md

 in the BUILD Revision History entry for 9/6/96 within BUILD2.TXT.
 (Just setfirstwall was mentioned; It depends on loopnumofsector.)

+On another note, while working on the engine of Duke3D v1.3d's Build Editor, then in a few cases in which varying choices of some properties in a certain function were given (say, choosing a permutation of the local variables), a separate program was used in order to automatically try such choices, often one-by-one.
+Generally, not all possibilities were covered, but in at least a few ocassions, it was sufficient.

+Sometimes, a makefile was used.
+Otherwise, an alternative, like a call to xargs with multiple jobs, was rather used.
+The order in which such choices (e.g., permutations) were processed wasn't always linear; In fact, it got semi-randomized for the last tests done while working on the aforementioned engine revision.

 How was the makefile (and a bit more) modified from the original
 ----------------------------------------------------------------